 Alex Honnold on Food

 I recently caught up with my friend Alex Honnold on something other than his most recent climbing exploits.
 While he is constantly pushing the climbing envelope, Alex has also been going through a bit of a food and eating revolution.
 Many of you know that aside from climbing and everything encompassing the professional climbing lifestyle, a lot of my free time and interest is spent around food.
+I love eating in the best restaurants Roanoke has to offer!
 I think I always fancied myself as someone who was really into food and health; but it wasn’t until I started to spend a lot of my time in the bay area did I realized how much of a gumbie “foodie” I was.
 Slowly over the past four years I’ve tried to eat and buy more local and sustainably grown foods by shopping at farmers markets and through new ventures like Good Eggs.

 The past few months I’ve noticed through social media that Alex has been changing his eating habits.
 The random comment would pop up in my news feed about a book he read, how he was thinking about not eating meat, how Scott Jurek (famous ultra runner) was a vegan, and so on.
 His comments on food started to strike me, and one day a video link popped up that Cedar Wright made about Alex when they traveled to South America last fall.
 Big granite walls and a fantastic diverse culture were the backdrop to the video, which had a storyline on Alex’s passion about the environment, his new foundation, and small changes he was making in his life to help.
 In the video he said one of the things he did was sign his mom up for a CSA box (community supported agriculture).
 That peaked my interest and I wanted to know how much of a role food, eating habits and choices are playing in his life.
 Below are a handful of questions that I asked Alex about his ongoing journey with food and how it impacts his climbing, how he feels, how important food is to him and even what he cooks (or doesn’t cook)….